ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

 # Bitcoin Rosen Bridge Watcher Setup
+/// details | IMPORTANT
+     {type: warning, open: open}

+IMPORTANT: Update all of your Watcher services before 18 JUN, 12 AM UTC by using the following from the Watcher directory:

+docker compose down
+docker compose pull
+docker compose up -d

+A breaking change has been implemented in this version.
+We will continue to support older versions until 18 JUN, 12 AM UTC.

+Please update your Watcher service as soon as possible, if you don't update your watcher before that time, your permits may be considered fraudulent, and you will lose them!

+Please reach out on Telegram or Discord if you require assistance.
+///

 Watchers are integral to the Rosen Bridge, serving as cross-chain oracles.
 They observe and report deposit events on the Bitcoin network to Ergo, contributing to the network's security and expansion.